GPflow/GPflow/.github/PULL_REQUEST_TEMPLATE.md

 No matter how good the description is, the best thing you can do for making a reviewer's life much easier is to add a minimal working example (MWE).
 Ideally, it should be a short code snippet with relevant comments.
 If a MWE is big (> 50 lines), you should consider [gist](https://gist.github.com) instead.

-* If your PR is a *bug* related fix, then your MWE must disclose the bug using synthetic example or "real" one.
+* If your PR is a *bug* related fix, then your MWE must disclose the bug explicitly showing what happened before and after.
 * When you propose a new *feature*, the MWE must show different use cases and demonstrate its benefits.

 ## Code quality requirements